mossgreen/mossgreen.github.io/_posts/2018-07-27-Searching-Text-Using-Grep.md

     ![IMAGE](https://i.loli.net/2019/10/16/uNFgyp8TnxBUrDo.jpg)

-    It returns all the lines that contain given string.
+    It returns all the lines that contain the given string.

 2. Search a string in a file case insensitive `-i`